Pathani Samanta: Biography

 The legend depicted on the walls of the Pathani Samanta Planetarium in Bhubaneswar states that he was born to a royal couple the loss of many children, leaving them yearning for a healthy child.
 Hence, soon after his birth, he was given away in adoption to a Muslim fakir to ward off the evil eye, a belief that was strongly prevalent at the time.
 In remembrance of the fakir and to ward off bad omens, the couple nicknamed their son 'Pathani'.

 He went on to study Sanskrit, and later researched traditional Indian astronomy.

 During his youth time, Samanta measured the length of the shadows throughout the day by using bamboo and wood to create measuring instruments, which he called mana yantra.
 He also measured time by using his version of a sundial.

 He was the only Indian astronomer who discovered all three irregularities of the moon independently of European astronomers, which were unknown to ancient Indian astronomers.
 He continued to teach and attracted pupils worldwide despite his persistent health problems and insomnia.
-On June 11th, 1904, he passed suddenly from fever and infection.
+On June 11, 1904, he died suddenly from fever and infection.